mariasofiadf/FEUP_LBAW/artefacts/ebd.md

 ### 3. Triggers

-> User-defined functions and trigger procedures that add control structures to the SQL language or perform complex computations, are identified and described to be trusted by the database server.
-Every kind of function (SQL functions, Stored procedures, Trigger procedures) can take base types, composite types, or combinations of these as arguments (parameters).
-In addition, every kind of function can return a base type or a composite type.
-Functions can also be defined to return sets of base or composite values.
+User-defined functions and trigger procedures that add control structures to the SQL language or perform complex computations, are identified and described to be trusted by the database server.

 | **Trigger**      | TRIGGER01                              |
 | ---              | ---                                    |